VENuS (Vegetation and Environment monitoring on a New MicroSatellite)

 • A Data Processing Ground Segment in charge of acquiring, processing, archiving and distributing the VENµS scientific and associated data generated in-orbit with:

-- Scientific Mission Image Ground Segment (SMIGS), located at CNES which processes the data from raw telemetry to level 1, 2 and 3 products, and performs the image quality check
+- Scientific Mission Image Ground Segment (SMIGS), located at CNES processes the data from raw telemetry to level 1, 2 and 3 products, and performs the image quality check

 - VENµS Products Distribution Server (VPDS), hosted by POSTEL for the interface with the scientific community for VENµS products.